nullbind/Other-Projects/GDU/README.txt

  Notes:
- 1) If no lockout policy exists, the dictionary attack will be aborted so it can be manually confirmed
+ 1) If no lockout policy exists, the dictionary attack will be aborted so it can be manually confirmed.
  2)If the lockout policy cannot be determined the dicitonary
-    attack will be aborted
+    attack will be aborted.

 #################################################################
 # GET DOMIAIN USERS (GDU) - Installation